Surajk7707/smart-shop/README.md

 # smart-shop
-This is a simple shopping website made with
+This is a simple shopping website